Stolen Purse, Lost Wallet? What to do, step-by-step

 - Keep the contact numbers and information for all your financial and personal information in a secure place so they will be available easily if needed

-- Remember, its not just the fraud alerts and removal from pre-approved credit cards etc. Its the identity insurance or service guarantee that protects your money up to 1 million dollars.
-Its the credit restoration and protection of your good name.
+- Remember, its not just the fraud detection, its the identity theft insurance or service guarantee* that helps with credit restoration and protection of your good name.
 Its the time saving, stress reduction of having someone else on your side in the event you need them.
+Simply put, its the peace of mind knowing someone has your back.

-- If you decide not to use an Identity Protection Service please read through this website and learn about Identity Theft.
-You will find some great tips and hopefully you will come to the understanding that we live in a different time now and you must take steps to protect yourself from identity theft.
+- Also, please read through this website and learn about identity theft.
+You will find some great tips and hopefully you will come to the understanding that times have changed and that it’s in your best interest to protect yourself from this potentially devastating crime.
 How you do it is up to you, we just implore you to do something before it is too late.
+Please stay safe.